-Make sure your computer connects to the router correctly.
+1. Make sure your PC connects to the router correctly.

-Notice: You may either simply set up your computer to get IP dynamically from the router or set up the IP address of the computer to be the same subnet as the default IP address of Vigor router 192.168.1.1.
-For the detailed information, please refer to the later section - Trouble Shooting of this guide.
+You may either simply set up your computer to get IP dynamically from the router or set up the IP address of the computer to be the same subnet as the default IP address of Vigor router 192.168.1.1.
+For the detailed information, please refer to the later section - Trouble Shooting of the guide.

-Open a web browser on your PC and type http://192.168.1.1.
-A pop-up window will open to ask for username and password.
-Please type "admin" as the username and leave blank for the password on the window.
-Next click OK for next screen.
+2. Open a web browser on your PC and type http://192.168.1.1.
+The following window will be open to ask for username and password.

+3. Please type "admin/admin" as the Username/Password and click Login.